 I wanted to build a standalone T61 Keyboard on a block of wood but the 3.2 circuit board needed the connector and Teensy re-positioned so the board would be hidden underneath the keyboard.
 I figured while I'm at it, I should change over to the LC and save some money.
 The Teensy LC has fewer I/O signals and they are not 5 volt tolerant so I needed to make some design changes.
 I adding a TLV810 to generate a reset for the trackpoint plus a couple BSS138 FETs as level translators for the trackpoint clock and data.
 To save an I/O pin, I wired the Fn switch into an empty cell in the matrix so it can be scanned with all the other keys.
 There was one Teensy I/O pin left to drive the Caps Lock LED.
-All of the T61 LC files can be downloaded from my repo.
-The Teensy LC controller board and assembly are shown below.
+The T61 USB keyboard and Trackpoint routine and a detailed project description for the Teensy LC controller (shown below) are at my repo.